TomIsPrettyCool/summer-assignment/README.md

-# Names for summers, summer assignment.
+# Names for numbers, summer assignment.
 Summer assignment for A-Level

 This project is my summer assignment for a-level.
 It is a simple web application based on the Flask framework designed to test children on